mogoson/MGS.CompressHub/README.md

       (isSucceed, info) =>
       {
           //Show result.
-          //if isSucceed==true, the info is the path of unzip dir;
+          //if isSucceed==true, the type of info is string
+          //and content is the path of unzip dir;

-          //if isSucceed==false, the info is error message.
+          //if isSucceed==false, the type of info is Exception.
       });
   ```